BilalBaheer/NegotiateAI/README.md

 - `GET /api/feedback` - Get all feedback for the current user (protected)
 - `GET /api/feedback/stats` - Get feedback statistics (protected)

-## Security Notes

-- Never commit `.env` files to version control
-- Generate new API keys if they are ever exposed
-- Use environment variables for sensitive information
-- The backend handles API key security to prevent exposure in the frontend

 ## Development